ejboettcher/DIY_MedicalLike_Facemask/README.md

 # DIY Simple Medical (like) Facemasks
 ![Simple Medical-Like Facemask](./images/simple_mask_modeledsm.jpg)

+**UPDATE** Read this [cloth mask study][mask_study].
+Lots of caveats with cloth masks.

+* Fact: Cloth masks should not replace PPE (N95) masks for airborne viruses.
+Only proper PPE with **handwash** is effective!

+* **Un-validated** improvements for cloth masks:
+   * Please add a non wicking layer between the inner and out mask.
+Examples: netting, tulle etc. There needs to be a moisture barrier.
+   * Wearers: Replace cloth masks often! and **wash hands after taking it off.**

 This produces a very simple and fast to make cloth mask.
 Adjust size as needed.